MikeTaylor/palaeo-vo/vo-manuscript.md

 ### 4. Similarity in articulation

-Definition method 1 is based on the centrum of the vertebra; method 2 is based on the cranial and caudal articular facets; and method 3 is based on the neural canal.
+Definition method 1 is based on the centrum of the vertebra; method 2 is based on the cranial and caudal articular surfaces; and method 3 is based on the neural canal.
 But is it possible to arrive at a definition that takes the whole vertebra into account?

 ---

 ![Figure K. Determining horizontal orientation by similarity in articulation](figures/export-jpeg/Figure-K-method-4.jpeg)

-> **Figure K.** The steps of the similarity-in-articulation method of determining horizontal orientation of a vertebra, illustrated using _Haplocanthosaurus_ ?_priscus_ MWC 8028, caudal vertebra ?3.
+> **Figure K.** The steps of the similarity-in-articulation method of determining horizontal orientation of a vertebra, illustrated using _Haplocanthosaurus_ sp.
+MWC 8028, caudal vertebra ?3.
 > **A.** Two identical copies of the same vertebra depicted in the same orientation.
 > **B.** The two copies brought into optimal whole-vertebra articulation without rotating either.
 > **C.** The articulated pair rotated into that orientation in which they are at the same height.
 This is orientation is designated as horizontal according to the present method.